ImageMagick/Usage-Markdown/canvas/index.md

 #### Generating the Perfect Gradient {#perfect_gradients}

-Generating perfect mathematical gradient (such as for [Fourier Transforms](../fourier/), Mathematical Tiling, or [Image Mapping](../mapping/#distort), requires special gradients that is different to the gradients we have so far looked at.
+Generating perfect mathematical gradients (such as for [Fourier Transforms](../fourier/), Mathematical Tiling, or [Image Mapping](../mapping/#distort), requires special gradients that are different from the gradients we have so far looked at.

 What do I mean by this?
-Well here is a small 1x5 pixel "`gradient:`" image, that I have [Scaled](../resize/#scale) so you can see the individual pixel colors.
+Well, here is a small 1x5 pixel "`gradient:`" image, that I have [Scaled](../resize/#scale) so you can see the individual pixel colors.

 ~~~
 convert  -size 1x5 gradient:  -scale 2000% gradient.png